 Your infatuated inamorata

-—Henry V. Miller, Beloved of Brenda Venus (Miracle of Mir
+—Henry V. Miller, Beloved of Brenda Venus (Miracle of Miracles)

 Henry Miller's last love was Brenda Venus, an actress, his letters to her"Dear Dear Brenda" were published in 1986